On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Abstract

 \section{Abstract}

-Given a scale parameter $r>0$, the Vietoris-Rips complex of $X \subset \R^2$ (referred to as planar-Rips complex) under the usual Euclidean metric is a (finite) simplicial complex whose simplices are subsets of $X$ with diameter at most $r$.
-This paper focuses on characterizing the simplicial complexes that can or cannot be realized as planar-Rips complexes.
-Building on the prior work of Adamszek et al., we classify, up to simplicial isomorphism, all $n$-dimensional pseudomanifolds and weak-pseudomanifolds that admit a planar-Rips structure, and further characterize two-dimensional, pure, and closed planar-Rips complexes.
-Additionally, the notion of obstructions to planar-Rips complexes has been introduced, laying the groundwork for algorithmic approaches to identifying forbidden planar-Rips structures.
-We also explore the correlations between planar-Rips complexes and the class of intersection graphs called disk graphs, establishing a natural isomorphism between the two classes.
-Parallely, our findings on planar-Rips complexes have been consolidated in terms of unit disk graphs for interested readers, depicting the significance of the topological and algebraic approaches.
-Several structural and geometric properties of planar-Rips complexes have been derived that are of independent interest.
+Given a metric space $(X,d)$, the Vietoris-Rips complex of $X$ at a scale of $r >0$ is a simplicial complex whose simplices are all those finite subsets of $X$ with diameter less than $r$.
+In this paper, we classify, up to simplicial isomorphism, all $n$-dimensional pseudomanifolds and weak-pseudomanifolds that can be realized as a Vietoris-Rips complex of planar point sets.
+We further classify two-dimensional, pure, and closed planar-Rips complexes up to homotopy.
+Additionally, we explore the hereditary properties and introduce the notion of obstructions in planar-Rips complexes.
+We also consolidate our findings to describe a class of unit disk graphs, having all maximal cliques of same cardinality.
+Several structural and geometric properties of planar-Rips complexes have also been derived.